dscn2940_small.jpg dscn2941_small.jpg dscn2942_small.jpg dscn2943_small.jpg dscn2944_small.jpg

 Photos were taken 29th June 2023.

 I bought this Raleigh just before lockdown and it needed quite a few jobs doing.
 It came with a thick bundle of history paperwork as the previous owner had done quite a bit of research.
-It's remarkably original and has some patina.
+It's remarkably original and has patina.

 The internal oil pump (a metering device) was missing and these are a weak point in Raleighs of this era being made out of monkey metal they often break up.
 I had one made using good materials so it's a brand new oil pump!
 This is what I did to it...